 If you believe an employee has a lot of potential, but isn’t demonstrating it, work together to craft a job that will deeply engage his or her interest, and provide meaning.
 I’ve seen Millennials go from “not engaged” to “highly engaged”, once they were paired with work that they were passionate about doing well.
 Another important element is to make sure Millennial employees have a clear sight-line from what they’re doing to the success of the company.
 They want to feel a sense of connection to their company–to understand what the company does, and to like and believe in its services or products–and, just as important.

 This desire to find meaning in their work is part of what leads many executives to tag millennials as “entitled.”
 Many Baby Boomer executives continue to operate under the assumption that Millennials should be happy to have a good job.
-I heard it expressed this way: “you can think all you want that Millennials shouldn’t be obsessed with finding meaning in their work’ – but that won’t change the fact that they are obsessed about it.
-Companies that acknowledge this, and act accordingly, will have the best chances at engaging and retaining their employees, both young and old.
+I heard it expressed this way: “You can think all you want that Millennials shouldn’t be obsessed with finding meaning in their work, but that won’t change the fact that they are obsessed with it.
+Companies that acknowledge this, and act accordingly, will have the best chances at engaging and retaining their employees, both young and old.”

 A top priority for employers should be flexibility.
 These days, companies are founded and structured differently than they were in the past.
 There is remarkable diversity in terms of what different companies need to be successful.
 Therefore, every single company does not need to follow the same guidelines.
 If it’s feasible for employees to rotate to a different team or assume more responsibilities, don’t neglect to tell them that.